A Primer on the Signature Method in Machine Learning: Theoretical Foundations

-\end{example} The shuffle product in particular implies that the product of two terms of the signature can be expressed as a linear combination of higher order terms.
-This fact will be useful for practical applications of the signature to regression analysis which will be further discussed in Chapter 2.
+which again agrees with~\eqref{eq:dD_shuffle}. \end{example} The shuffle product implies that the product of two terms of the signature can be expressed as a linear combination of higher order terms.
+This fact has important theoretical and practical consequences, some of which we discuss in Section~\ref{subsec:normalised_moments}.